ietf-wg-alto/draft-alto-oam-yang/appendix.md

         leaf org-id {
           type uint32;
           description
-            "The ID referring to the org object of the organization record in PeeringDB.";
+            "Specifies an identifier that refers to the org object of the organization record in PeeringDB.";
         }
       }
     }